Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Mermaid View

-Shows the actual `coupon-service` flow from coupon-pack based code issuance and code registration to direct assignment without codes and `usableEndAt`-based expiry reminder batches.
+Shows the actual `promotion-service` flow from coupon-pack based code issuance and code registration to direct assignment without codes and `usableEndAt`-based expiry reminder batches.

 flowchart TD